Related terms: percutaneous coronary intervention, PCI, percutaneous transluminal coronary angioplasty, PTCA

 Patients are usually told not to eat or drink anything after midnight the night before the procedure.
 If you have diabetes, you should talk to your doctor about your food and insulin intake, because not eating can affect your blood sugar levels.

-Talk to your doctor about any medicines that you are taking because he or she may want you to stop taking them before the procedure.
+Talk to your doctor about any medicines (prescription, over-the-counter, or supplements) that you are taking.
 This is especially important if you are taking blood-thinning medicines or anti-platelet medicines.
-It may be helpful to make a list of your medicines and bring it with you to the procedure, so that the doctors know exactly what you are taking and how much.
 You will most likely have blood tests, an electrocardiogram, and a chest x-ray taken before the procedure.

 Once you are in the cath lab, you will see television monitors, heart monitors, and blood pressure machines.
 You will lie on an examination table, which is usually near an x-ray camera.

 Small metal disks called electrodes will be placed on your chest.
-These electrodes have wires called leads, which hook up to an electrocardiogram machine.
-This machine will monitor your heart rhythm during the procedure.
+These electrodes hook up to an electrocardiogram machine which monitors your heart rhythm during the procedure.

 A needle with a tube connected to it will be put in your arm.
 This is called an intravenous line or IV.
 You will get a mild sedative through the IV to relax you throughout the procedure.

-You will be given an anesthetic medicine with a needle to numb the area around where the catheter will be inserted.
-This needle may hurt slightly.
-Once the anesthetic has numbed the area, a small incision will be made in the skin.
+You will be given an anesthetic medicine with a needle to numb the area around where the catheter will be inserted and then a small incision will be made in the skin.
 When doctors see the artery into which the catheter will go, a special needle is used to penetrate it.
 Doctors usually put the catheter into an artery in your leg, arm, or wrist.
 Many doctors use the artery in the leg; however, radial artery access (through the wrist) is becoming common practice.
 You should not feel pain during this part of the procedure.